Piker-Alpha/macosxbootloader/README.md

 My work is licensed under [the Creative Commons Attribution-NonCommercial 3.0 Unported License](http://creativecommons.org/licenses/by-nc/3.0/) and as such you must add a link to this license.
 Even if you only use a download link.
 Also note the term "NonCommercial" because I don't want to see my work end up anywhere else but here.

-Note: "Tiamo" released his work under a [BSD-3-Clause license](http://opensource.org/licenses/BSD-3-Clause)
+Note: "Tiamo" released his work under a [BSD-3-Clause license](http://opensource.org/licenses/BSD-3-Clause) and I do not claim ownership of his work, but I simply used a different license for my work.

 Disclaimer